 Don’t remove the flower spike after blooming.
 Phalaenopsis is the only orchid species that can set a second bloom on the same flower spike.
 Allow it to dry naturally before removing it.

 That’s pretty much all there is to successfully caring for your phalaenopsis orchid plants.
 Pretty easy to see why orchids are so popular with plant enthusiasts of all levels.

 Phalaenopsis orchids are among the easiest to grow, and there are more than 200 varieties available, with more hybrids being produced all the time.

 But there are many other types of orchids that are also easy to grow, as showcased in this video.

 You can see that if you really get into growing orchids, it can become a pretty addictive hobby.

 Want More Plant Care Tips Like This?

-If so, then sign up below and I’ll let you know anytime new tips are posted here.
+If so, sign up below, and I’ll let you know anytime new plant care tips are posted here.

-If that doesn’t interest you, you can follow me on social media, where I post links to the tips posted here as well.
+If that doesn’t interest you, you can follow me on social media, where I also post links to the tips posted here.

 Til next time,